Iq-baal/lovelycrazyhacker/README.md

-- 👋 Hi, I’m @lovelycrazyhacker
-- 👀 I’m interested in working together
+- ✅ Name's Dr. Iqbaal
-- 🌱 I’m currently learning python and C
+- 🌱 I’m currently Working on Machine Learning
 - 💞️ I’m looking to collaborate on projects related to AI and machine learning